Matrix versions of the Hellinger distance: Introduction

-In \cite{lp1} it was shown that as $t\to 0,$ $P_t(A_1,\ldots,A_m)$ converges to the Cartan mean, and this fact was used to derive some properties of the Cartan mean that had been elusive till then.
-In the most important case $t=1/2,$ the equation \eqref{eq20a} reduces to \eqref{eq17a}.
-Thus our results display the Lim-Palfia mean as the barycentre of $m$ positive definite matrices with respect to the divergence measure $\Phi_3.$ .2in Our analysis of $\Phi_4$ leads to some interesting facts about quantum relative entropy.
+is the Cartan metric on the manifold $\mathbb{P}$.\rajendra{Cartan added} This mean from classical differential geometry has found several important applications \cite{ba, rbh1, rbh3, fj, n}. .2in Our analysis of $\Phi_4$ leads to some interesting facts about quantum relative entropy.
 We observe that the convex function $\varphi(A)=\tr\left(A\log A-A\right)$ leads to the Bregman divergence $\Phi(A,B)=\tr\, A(\log A-\log B)-\tr(A-B),$ and the log Euclidean mean is the barycentre with respect to this Bregman divergence.
 As a related issue, we explore properties of barycentres with respect to general matrix Bregman divergences, and point out similarities and crucial differences between the scalar and matrix case. .2in Convexity properties of matrix Bregman divergences have been studied in \cite{bb, pv}, and matrix approximation problems with divergences in \cite{dt}.
 Means with respect to matrix divergences are studied in~\cite{chebbimoakher}.
 In \cite{sra} Sra studied a related distance function

 and showed that this is a metric on $\mathbb{P}$.
 Several parallels between this metric and the Cartan metric are pointed out in \cite{sra}.

 .3in